Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 Juni 2026 21.51.31 UTC
+- WIB: Sabtu, 27 Juni 2026 23.15.38 UTC
-- WITA: Sabtu, 27 Juni 2026 22.51.31 UTC
+- WITA: Minggu, 28 Juni 2026 00.15.38 UTC
-- WIT: Sabtu, 27 Juni 2026 23.51.31 UTC
+- WIT: Minggu, 28 Juni 2026 01.15.38 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success